 Hamstring strains respond best to lowered intensity and reduced mileage until you get things under control.
-Over the long term, as you strengthening your hamstrings it should allow a return to normal training.
+Over the long term, as you strengthen your hamstrings it should allow a return to normal training.

 Hamstring surgery is rare but not unheard of, and it is used only to repair significant tears or ruptures.
 If that’s your problem, trust us, you’ll know it.